kakearney/beringriver-pkg/README.md

-# Freshwater input to the Bering Sea, 1950--2016
+# Freshwater input to the Bering Sea, 1950-2017

 Author: Kelly Kearney

-This repository includes the code for the `buildberingrunoff.m` Matlab function, along with all dependent functions required to run it.

-This function collects river runoff data (primarily from USGS) and uses it to reconstruct historical freshwater input to the Bering Sea, then builds an appropriate runoff forcing file for use with a ROMS model domain located in this region.

 This repository is provided as supplementary material to the NOAA technical report of the same title.

+The primary functions in this repository are:

+  - watersheds.m: Analyzes Watershed Boundary Dataset hydrologic units to   determine which ones are part of the Bering Sea/Gulf of Alaska   watersheds, and finds any USGS streamflow measurement stations   located within them
+  - riversfromwatershed.m: Chooses which streamflow station measurements   to use for river mouth unit, and recontructs a single timeseries for   each.
+  - riversToRunoff.m: Reformats freshwater discharge timeseries into a   spatially-resolved grid suitable for use as a ROMS forcing file.

 ## Contents

 - Getting started
-- Syntax
+- Useage

 ## Getting started